Deepakindresh/hello-world/README.md

 # hello-world
 First sample repository

-Just learning how this ting works.
+Just learning how this thing works.
 To do :- A tic tac toe program using ML